 We believe Holdsworth can do more to support and grow leaders who will rise to the occasion and widen opportunities for all of Texas’ 5.5 million public school students.

-Together with the 5-year Holdsworth Partnership, the new offerings will allow us to increase our reach from 19 to 38 districts across Texas that collectively serve 1.1 million children and employ 152,000 faculty and staff.
+Together with the multi-year Holdsworth Partnership, the new offerings will allow us to increase our reach from 19 to 38 districts across Texas that collectively serve 1.1 million children and employ 152,000 faculty and staff.

 Building a principal bench